Disable Game Mode on Windows devices using Intune

 End User Experience

-After the script execution completes, you will see two REG_DWORD registry entries AllowAutoGameMode and AutoGameModeEnabled created under HKEY_CURRENT_USER\SOFTWARE\Microsoft\GameBar registry key with their value set to 0.
+• Once the script execution is finished, you will find two REG_DWORD registry entries, AllowAutoGameMode and AutoGameModeEnabled, created under the HKEY_CURRENT_USER\SOFTWARE\Microsoft\GameBar registry key, and both of their values will be set to 0.